alainkaegi/pythonorama/software_development/xp_coding_steps.md

 ## 2 Get the latest version of your team's work
 ### 2.i Make sure you are in a clean state
-Remember that you must always be in a clean state before trying to do anything else with git or GitHub; failure to do so is a good way to lose your work.
+Remember that you must always be in a clean state before trying to do anything else with Git or GitHub; failure to do so is a good way to lose your work.
 If you are *not* in a clean state, you need to either *commit* or (on rare occasions) *throw away your work since the last commit* before proceeding.

 #### To check if you are in a clean state
 ```